 Anna Tur - Ibiza born DJ, Producer

 We all want to know how and when to open the doors to the season.
+Ibiza is currently seeking a balance between security measures and economic viability.
+There are already announcements being released concerning the opening of some of the island's beach clubs.

 Consequently, the general mood is one of expectancy.
 There is much desire to start the summer.
 I'm ready to start DJing now.
 It's my main wish.
 I'm going to be so excited to get back in the booth; I may even cry with excitement!

 It's a big shame the first few months of the summer were cancelled.
-I I had bookings at big festivals like Creamfields, Dreambeach, Neversea, La Santa Festival, Untold, Sunrise Festival, WE ARE FSTVL with RESISTANCE, and other gigs in nightclubs and beach clubs all across the globe.
+I had bookings at big festivals like Creamfields, Dreambeach, Neversea, La Santa Festival, Untold, Sunrise Festival, WE ARE FSTVL with RESISTANCE, and other gigs in nightclubs and beach clubs all across the globe.

 There are still many possibilities open to me.
 After 16 years running Ibiza Global Radio, I finished my work there on May 15.
 My plan now is to focus all my energy on my artistic side, which is something I didn’t have time for before.

-Physically and spiritually, the lockdown is the best thing that has happened to me in a long time.
+Physically and spiritually, the coronavirus lockdown is the best thing that has happened to me in a long time.
 I really needed a break.
 I've been able to spend time with my husband, making music, meditating, exercising and eating well.

-At the same I miss being with people; seeing them united on the dancefloor and enjoying themselves.
+At the same time, I miss being with people; seeing them united on the dancefloor and enjoying themselves.
 Now that we've all experienced the world at a standstill for the last two months, I feel an urgent need to act.
 Streaming live sets just isn’t enough.
 I need the 'flesh and blood' connection!

 Sasha - DJ, producer, label head of Last Night On Earth